-Samoa consists of two main islands (Upolu and Savai’i) and four smaller islands, and are part of the same archipelago as the US territory, American Samoa.
+Samoa consists of two main islands (Upolu and Savai’i) and four smaller islands, and is part of the same archipelago as the US territory, American Samoa.
 Despite early Colonial rule, Samoa has been a proud, independent nation since 1962.

 A Samoa Vacation

 The capital city Apia is located on the northern shore of Upolu, Samoa.
-The city is filled with delicious restaurants and cultural experiences, and the international airport is a jumping point for trips to New Zealand, Australia, Asia, and other Pacific island nations.
+The city is filled with delicious restaurants and cultural experiences, and the international airport is a jumping point for trips to New Zealand, Australia, Fiji, and other Pacific island nations.

 A word of caution about gas stations.
 Check on gas station locations ahead of time.
 At the time of our visit, there were only stations in Apia.
 It’s a 1.5-2 hour drive from the south coast of Upolu back to Apia, which will make your life difficult if you don’t plan ahead!